alpinelinux/alpine-mksite/about/index.md

 over what you install, which in turn keeps your environment as small and efficient as possible.

-This makes it ideal for containers and diskless systems.

 ## Simple

 Alpine Linux is a very simple distribution that will try to stay out of